mahavedalla/mahavedalla/docs/questions/sammaditthi/whether-there-are-distinct-kinds-of-right-view.md

 # Whether there are multiple levels of right view?

-## Introduction
+## Kinds of Right View Mentioned in the Suttas

-According the the Canon, three kinds of right view are explicitly recognized, while one is implied.
-In order of level on the path:
+Firstly, according the the Canon, three kinds of right view are explicitly recognized, while one is implied:
 1. Mundane right view
 2. Transcendent right view
 3. Final right view
 4. The right view of one beyond training

+Whether these kinds of right view are distinct is a different matter, because it could be that two of the aforementioned kinds are different ways of referring to the same kind of right view.

-## Commentary
+## Contemporary Discussion

 It should first be noted that in listing these levels of right view, this is not in itself a commitment to their actually being distinct, for it could be argued some of the forms are identical, just receiving different names in different places.
 Nonetheless, it will be maintained that these forms are distinct, in the sense that they are not identical, while they remain highly interrelated (mundane right view begets transcendent right view, which begets final right view, etc.).